-The Building Physics module is the core of the Energy ADE.
+The Building Physics module is the central part of the Energy ADE.
 It defines a number of new "thermal" entities (ThermalZone, ThermalBoundary, ThermalOpening) and relates them with "physical" entities (Building:Room, Building:BoundarySurface, Building:Opening) of the CityGML data model.
+An XML example with the three new entities entities can be found in chapter 7.2.